onzfonz/comp227/src/content/5/en/part5d.md

   npm run start:test
 ```

-The modified backend code can be found on the [GitHub](https://github.com/comp227/part3-tasks-backend/tree/part5-1) branch *part5-1*.
+The modified backend code can be found on the [GitHub](https://github.com/comp227/part3-tasks-backend/tree/part5-9) branch *part5-9*.

+#### Controlling the state of the database on the frontend

 Next, we will change the `beforeEach` block so that it empties the server's database before tests are run.

 Currently, it is not possible to add new users through the frontend's UI, so we add a new user to the backend from the beforeEach block.
+While it may be a matter of preference, ***I'm going to make a different test user entirely*** (called *Pacific Tests*),
+which means that I'll also **change my tests slightly** to login with the new user.
+If you want to minimize your changes, just change our `Pacific Tests` user back to the same details as the `Superuser` below.

 ```js
 describe('Task app', function() {